 - How does the site work? #

 - You choose the public authority that you would like information from, then write a brief note describing what you want to know.
-We then send your request to the public authority.
-Any response received is automatically published on the website for you and anyone else to find and read.
+We will then send your request to the public authority.
+Both your request, and any response received, are automatically published on the website for you and anyone else to find and read.

 - Why would I bother to do this? #